Preview of the Christmas Gingerbread House Cookies coloring page.

 Is this Christmas Gingerbread House and Cookies coloring page free to print?

 Yes, completely free.
 Download or print this Christmas Gingerbread House and Cookies coloring sheet instantly - no sign-in or subscription required.
-Use the Print A4 or Print Letter buttons for a perfectly sized PDF.
+Use the Print button for a correctly sized US Letter page.

 What age is this holiday coloring page good for?